DevExpress/testcafe-studio-docs/documentation/user-interface/explorer-panel.md

 Finally, click the **Create** button.
 The new fixture appears in the **Explorer** panel.

-## Creating a Test File

-To create a new test file, right-click a directory in which you want to create a test file and select **New File** from the context menu.

-IMAGE

-The **New File** dialog appears.
-Specify the file name and extension in this dialog and click **Create**.

-IMAGE

-The created test file appears in the **Explorer** panel and opened in **Code Editor**.

 ## Creating a Test

 You can create a new test in one of the following ways:

 * Select a fixture in which you want to create a test and click the **Record a New Test** button.
-TestCafe Studio automatically creates a new test, adds it to the test directory and starts recording.
+TestCafe Studio automatically creates a new test, adds it to the fixture and starts recording.

 * Select a fixture in which you want to create a test and select **New Test** from the context menu.
 The **New Test** dialog appears.